Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/17 - Solana counter tutorial - reading and writing data to accounts.md

 The `seeds = []` and `bump` are used to derive the address of the account we will be modifying.
 Although the user is passing in the account for us, Anchor validates that the user is passing an account this program really owns by re-deriving the address and comparing it to what the user provided.

-The **term `bump`** can be treated as boilerplate for now.
+**The term `bump`** can be treated as boilerplate for now.
 But for the curious, it is used to ensure that the account is not a cryptographically valid public key.
 This is how the runtime knows this will be used as data storage for programs.

-Even though our Solana program could derive the address of the storage account on its own, the user still needs to provide the **account `myStorage`** anyway.
+Even though our Solana program could derive the address of the storage account on its own, the user still needs to provide the **account `MyStorage`** anyway.
 This is required by the Solana runtime for reasons we will discuss in an upcoming tutorial.

 ## An alternative way to write the set function